3 January 2023

 As safety and quality of life are top priorities for many retirees, many South Africans are leaving the city and settling in smaller towns.
 Popular retirement areas include towns on the Eastern and Western Cape coastline which offer a more relaxed way of living, picturesque surroundings and plenty of leisure activities to help them pass the time.

-It’s never too early to start discussing your retirement plans and this will impact the property you current own or live in.
+It’s never too early to start discussing your retirement plans and this will impact the property you currently own or live in.
 Even if your retirement is a long way off, it helps to seek guidance on how to negotiate this next phase of your life before it happens.
 SA Home Loans can assist you with this by addressing some of your property investment-related questions.
 Contact us today to get started.